Do you want to develop your creative and technical abilities and take your illustration skills to postgraduate level?

 - peer-to-peer learning

-Each academic year is divided into 3 teaching blocks and 2 assessment periods.
+It's divided into 3 teaching blocks and 2 assessment periods:

 Teaching takes place during the day on Tuesdays.